 ID Requirements Are Changing for Domestic Flights

-Starting October 1, 2020, you will need a REAL ID, passport, or other TSA approved document to board a domestic flight.
-The California Department of Motor Vehicles is now offering REAL ID driver Licenses and ID cards, as of January 22, 2018.
-All valid California driver licenses or ID cards can be used to board a domestic flight until October 1, 2020.
+Starting October 1, 2021, you will need a REAL ID, passport, or other TSA approved document to board a domestic flight.
+The California Department of Motor Vehicles is now offering REAL ID driver Licenses and ID cards.
+NOTE: All valid California driver licenses or ID cards can be used to board a domestic flight until October 1, 2021.